hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 ## 4. Grow-Only Counter

-Next up is strong eventual consistency with CRDTs!
+Next up is strong eventual consistency with Conflict Free Replicated Data Types! (mouthful!)
 Specifically this one's an operation-based Commutative Replicated Data Types (CmRDTs)[^8] also known as the `g-counter`.
 If those sound like fancy words a way to intuit is you can replicate some data **strongly** across nodes by being available and partition tolerant guaranteeing that eventually it converges to a stable state given that the "operations" are pure, lack side effects like a computation say "addition" and the order in which this operation is carried out doesn't affect the result -- commutative!
 For example:

 ```
 (node a): 1 + (node b): 2 (node C): + 3
 ```

-can happen as:
+can as well happen as:

 ```
 (node a): 3 + (node b) 2 (node C) + 1
 ```

+regardless of each addition operation occurs at some time `T_1`, even if another addition occurs concurrently at `T_2`, because it's _commutative_ , there's no contradiction that affects the final result 6, _eventually_.

  This builds on-top of the "reliable broadcast" link we built earlier to **increment a global counter** that's **available and partition tolerant**.